On Cinema: Gregg Turkington

-Played by Gregg Turkington as a fictionalized version of himself, Gregg is a frequent guest of On Cinema, sometimes acting as host when Tim is away.
-Gregg is a film buff and self-described movie expert, despite his obvious lack of critical insight, and believes that On Cinema should be devoted exclusively to film criticism.
-Gregg has an extensive collection of VHS cassettes located in Victorville, California which he refers to as the Victorville Film Archives, boasting that it's one of the largest film archives in America, though its exact size is unknown and has been destroyed on multiple occasions by Tim.
-Gregg's favorite film is The Hobbit.
-He describes himself as a "Hobbithead" and campaigned every year for the Academy Awards to recognize Peter Jackson and give the Best Picture award to The Hobbit trilogy, believing that the Academy has "a write-in section".
-Gregg produces many of the show's recurring segments, including "Popcorn Classics" and "On Cinema On Location", and plays Special Agent Jonathan Kington on Decker.
-Despite his clear antipathy towards Tim, as well as the constant abuse he suffers under him, Gregg repeatedly returns to On Cinema in the hopes that he will be made co-host.
+Played by Gregg Turkington as a fictionalized version of himself, Turkington is a frequent guest of On Cinema, sometimes acting as host when Heidecker is away.
+Turkington is a film buff and self-described movie expert, with a large amount of unimportant, uninteresting and often incorrect trivia to share about films discussed on the show.
+Despite his obvious lack of critical insight Turkington believes that On Cinema should be devoted exclusively to "the movies" rather than Heidecker's personal life and views.
+Turkington has an extensive collection of VHS cassettes located in Victorville, California, which he refers to as the Victorville Film Archives, boasting that it's one of the largest film archives in North America, though its exact size is unknown and has been destroyed on multiple occasions by Heidecker.
+Turkington's favorite film is The Hobbit and he describes himself as a "Hobbithead", campaigning every year for the Academy Awards to recognize Peter Jackson and give the Best Picture award to The Hobbit trilogy, believing that the academy has "a write-in section".
+Turkington produces many of the show's recurring segments, including "Popcorn Classics" and "On Cinema On Location", and plays Special Agent Jonathan Kington on Decker.
+Despite his clear antipathy towards Tim, as well as the constant abuse he suffers under him, Turkington repeatedly returns to On Cinema in the hopes that he will be made co-host.

-Almost nothing is known about Gregg's personal life.
-He is mainly quiet and withdrawn, actively avoiding confrontation, redirecting almost every conversation into a movie reference and regarding real-world events and documentary films as pointless distractions.
-Though not as openly hostile as Tim, Gregg is often stubborn and passive-aggressive, insisting on his incorrect knowledge when challenged and quietly criticizing Tim when he steals the limelight.
-As the series progresses, Gregg has shown himself to be almost as sociopathic as Tim, storing a comatose Mark Proksch in his apartment, denying him access to medical treatment and eventually using him as a "Living Oscar" statue prop.
-Gregg also leaves his car running in the studio during the seventh Oscar special, causing a toxic buildup of carbon monoxide that knocks the entire studio unconscious and kills two.
-After being confronted with evidence of the poisoning, Gregg runs over Tim's bodyguard, Michael "LaRue" Matthews, in the eighth Oscar special.